viktordevv/Register-form/README.md

-# Personal proyect for practice Html,CSS and PHP
+# Personal proyect for practice Html, CSS and PHP.